gavingleinig/semantic-transformation-adv-attack/README.md

    - Most of the code in diff_latent_attack.py deals with these terms
    - For a basic attack to work, all that we really need is L_attack
 - For our attack, I propose we modify the L_attack

+Project-Wise:
+- Future things to potentially implement:
+   - Evaluate our attack against other Defenses
+   - Add more transforms (currently just does scaing)
+   - Find a nice way to visualize results (for presentation)

 Link to Colab Notebook that sets environment up!
 [link](https://colab.research.google.com/drive/16HFnYTZ5P4cJd80BqmL0yZq3HP7wpxVr?usp=sharing)